GeneYu1998/ACSE-coursework-Jin-Yu/README.md

 <br>

 [**Note**]:
-If you just want to download a certain piece of coursework without cloning the whole repo, use [subversion](https://subversion.apache.org/):
+If you just want to download a certain piece of coursework instead of cloning the whole repo, use [subversion](https://subversion.apache.org/):

 On Linux, install it via
 ```sh